chayanchatterjee/starter-hugo-academic/content/event/example/index.md

   country:

 summary: Application of deep learning algorithms for denoising binary black hole gravitational waves and estimating their source properties.
-abstract: In the era of multi-messenger astronomy, it is imperative to conduct rapid estimation of the masses and sky directions of gravitational wave sources for prompt electromagnetic follow-up observations.
+abstract: 'In the era of multi-messenger astronomy, it is imperative to conduct rapid estimation of the masses and sky directions of gravitational wave sources for prompt electromagnetic follow-up observations.
 However, currently used Bayesian parameter estimation techniques by the LIGO-Virgo collaboration are not fast enough to enable detections of electromagnetic signatures arising during or just after the merger of the binary system.
 In this talk, I give an overview of efforts conducted using deep learning algorithms for fast likelihood-free inference of gravitational wave source parameters at comparable accuracy to the optimal Bayesian inference results.
-I discuss deep learning techniques for extraction of binary black hole gravitational wave signals from noise and applications of the method for accurate sky localization and chirp mass estimation.
+I discuss deep learning techniques for extraction of binary black hole gravitational wave signals from noise and applications of the method for accurate sky localization and chirp mass estimation.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.